v4iv/theleakycauldronblog/src/pages/blog/making-a-marketing-website-using-gatsby-starter-business.md

 ## Configuring Gatsby Starter Business

 To configure Gatsby Starter Business open `meta` folder and open `config.js` file.
+Change the required variables and save it.
+And Deploy